3 Food Specialties from Madrid

 Only selecting 3 food Specialties from Madrid may seem too few.
-Spanish food is as good as it is varied and that’s not just my opinion, but also the opinion of tourists, locals.
+Spanish food is as good as it is varied and that’s not just my opinion, but also the opinion of tourists, and locals.
 There are a great number of Spanish chefs who are jumping on the international scene.
 Yet unfortunately, many times, in the eyes of travelers, Spanish food is reduced to paella and sangria, forgetting the typical dishes from each area that are worth tasting.

 Madrid, the capital of Spain, has a wide range of cuisine, closely linked to its vibrant social life.
 And from the mixture of these two features come many of the most typical dishes and meals of the Spanish capital.
 Forget everything you think about Spanish food.
 If you're spending a few days in the capitol don’t miss these 3 food specialties from Madrid!